 Now we have the ability to see what food and drink products are in our fridges without opening doors and can access and control our security systems from anywhere in the world, provided we can get online.
 Technology is giving us much greater access to data and insights from both the consumer side of a transaction, and the retailer’s.

 Though already ‘smart’ in many ways, there’s a lot of new connectivity to come from vending machines and coffee machines.
 We fully expect that in the future coffee machines will be able to identify your face using facial recognition technology, and provide options for drinks that you might like, based on your previous dispense history.
-It’s also quite likely that you’ll one day be able to walk into a shop and pick up a drink that you ordered through the shop’s app, before you even arrived, using a commercial coffee machine.

 Similarly, snack vending machines are going to become much better at monitoring buying habits and creating bespoke deals to drive repeat purchasing, without any human intervention.
 It may also be the case that snack machines will be capable of ordering their own replacement products when levels are low, reducing the time taken to replenish them by eradicating manual stock checks.